 - Presentations must be HIPAA compliant (e.g., will only use de-identified patient information and/or will obtain written consent from the patient).

-Breakfast will be provided on Thursday, Friday and Saturday in the Exhibit Hall (Princess Ballroom Salons F-I).
+Breakfast will be provided on Thursday, Friday and Saturday.

-Morning breaks will be provided on Thursday, Friday and Saturday in the Exhibit Hall (Princess Ballroom Salons F-I).
+Morning breaks will be provided on Thursday, Friday and Saturday.

-Afternoon breaks will be provided on Thursday and Friday in the Exhibit Hall (Princess Ballroom Salons F-I).
+Afternoon breaks will be provided on Thursday and Friday.

-Lunch will be provided on Thursday and Friday in the Exhibit Hall.
+Lunch will be provided on Thursday and Friday.

-To be eligible to receive continuing education credit, attendees must complete the online evaluation by Tuesday, January 4, 2022.
-To access your evaluation, log into ASTRO Academy with your ASTRO credentials.
+To be eligible to receive continuing education credit, attendees must complete the online evaluation by Tuesday, January 2, 2024.
+To access your evaluation, log in to ASTRO Academy with your ASTRO credentials.
 Please only evaluate the sessions you attended.

-- Log into the ASTRO Academy using your ASTRO credentials.
+- Log in to the Academy using your ASTRO credentials.

 - Your email is the one you used to register for the meeting.

-- If you don't remember your password, click "Forgot My Password."
+- If you do not remember your password, click "Forgot My Password."

-- Stay on the home page page and scroll down to "Pending Activities" (it's under the sliding banner and on the right side of the page).
+- Stay on the home page and scroll down to "Pending Activities" (under the sliding banner and on the right side of the page).

-You will receive a printed Pocket Program when you check in on-site.
-While there are some blank notes pages in the Pocket Program, please remember to bring a notebook or laptop for your own personal use if you plan to take extensive notes.
+You will receive a printed Pocket Program when you check in on site.
+While some blank notes pages are available in the Pocket Program, please remember to bring a notebook or laptop for your own personal use if you plan to take extensive notes.

 Disclosure information will be available online for committee members and faculty.
 In addition to being available online, disclosure slides will be shown at the beginning of each session.
 Disclosure information will not be printed in the Pocket Program.